hul0/hulobiral-portfolio-html/CONTRIBUTING.md

-# 🤝 Contributing to Rupam Ghosh's Portfolio
+# 🤝 Contributing to Hulo's Portfolio

-Thank you for considering contributing to the Rupam Ghosh (Hulo Biral) portfolio website!
+Thank you for considering contributing to the Hulo Biral portfolio website!
 Your input, whether it's reporting a bug, suggesting a new feature, or submitting code changes, is highly valued.

 This document outlines the guidelines for contributing to this project.